 What to Look for in a Test-Drive

-If you commute on a daily basis, drive the car in both stop-and-go traffic and at highway speeds.
-If you love terrains and off road, find some steep hills to climb.
+If you commute daily, drive the car in both stop-and-go traffic and at highway speeds.
+If you love terrains and off the road, find some steep hills to climb.
 Drive over bumps, take tight corners and test the brakes in a safe location.

 Get in and out of the car several times and be sure to sit in the backseat, especially if you plan on carrying passengers.
 Check out the cargo space.
 If you plan on using children’s car seats, bring those along to test for fit and ease of installation.